Become a StudyPortals member and get access to exclusive information, like scholarships and student reviews, related to your favourite programme!

 Introduction to anatomical preservation and presentation techniques and skills

 Exposure to a wide range of IT and personal presentation skills

-Semester 3 allows students to focus on an independent and novel research project in one of the following areas:
+Semester 3 allows students to focus on an independent and novel research project, either practical or literature based, in one of the following areas:

 * The anatomy of a specific region of clinical/surgical interest

 The research project is normally carried out at the University of Dundee, but there may be opportunities to complete this at your home institution under certain circumstances.

 How you will be assessedThe course is assessed through a variety of formative and summative assessments.
 Coursework includes practical spot tests, essays, practical workbooks and seminar presentations, while examinations at the end of each semester may include multiple choice questions, extended matching questions, short answer questions, essays and practical spot tests.
 The research project requires production of a dissertation.

 IMPORTANT NOTE: Since April 2014 the ETS tests (including TOEFL and TOEIC) are no longer accepted for Tier 4 visa applications to the United Kingdom.
 The university might still accept these tests to admit you to the university, but if you require a Tier 4 visa to enter the UK and begin your degree programme, these tests will not be sufficient to obtain your Visa.